AlexVCaron/mrHARDI/README.md

   - In *VirtualBox Manager*, delete the mentioned interface from the list
   - On Widows, in **Device Manager > Network adapters**, restart the interface named *VirtualBox Host-Only Ethernet Adapter*

+### FAQ

+- On windows 10, if the network interface fails to reconnect and prevents Vagrant to boot the vm, then :
+  - In *VirtualBox Manager*, delete the mentioned interface from the list
+  - On Widows, in **Device Manager > Network adapters**, restart the interface named *VirtualBox Host-Only Ethernet Adapter*